What is OCD related to the fear of aging?

 Common obsessions

-When people with a fear of aging in Health Concern OCD experience intrusive thoughts, images, feelings, or sensations that cause distress, they may engage in compulsions, which are physical or mental acts done to alleviate the distress and discomfort caused by intrusive thoughts or fears.
+When people with health anxieties related to OCD experience intrusive thoughts, images, feelings, or sensations that cause distress, they may engage in compulsions, which are physical or mental acts done to alleviate the distress and discomfort caused by intrusive thoughts or fears.
 Compulsions may provide temporary relief, but do nothing to keep obsessions about aging from returning again and again, with an even stronger urge to perform compulsions.
 Performing compulsions inadvertently strengthens obsessions and fears about aging, reinforcing the idea that obsessions posed an actual threat or danger.

 Common obsessions experienced by people with the fear of aging include: